koushikreddy42/distributed-lovable/README.md

 # Distributed Lovable

-> A production-oriented backend for building, deploying, and iterating on applications with AI.
+> A production-oriented backend for generating, deploying, and iterating on frontend applications with AI.

-Distributed Lovable is a Spring-based microservice platform that turns natural-language prompts into project files and runnable previews.
-It combines authentication, billing, project and file management, AI-assisted code generation, asynchronous events, and Kubernetes preview environments behind a single API gateway.
+Distributed Lovable is a Spring-based microservice platform for generating frontend web applications from natural-language prompts.
+It turns those prompts into project files and runnable previews, while combining authentication, billing, project and file management, AI-assisted code generation, asynchronous events, and Kubernetes preview environments behind a single API gateway.

 The project is built to demonstrate the engineering required beyond an AI prompt box: service boundaries, independent data ownership, JWT propagation, authorization, streaming responses, externalized configuration, cloud deployment, and isolated preview infrastructure.